 But before you hurry out of the door with your wellies and foraging basket, I want to share a couple of useful foraging “dos and don’ts”.

 1. Make sure you have the right plant by following the instructions above – smell it first.
 If it’s your first time trying it, taste a tiny piece before gathering any more.
 If you feel any tingling or discomfort then don’t pick any more as you may be allergic.

 2. Only gather what you need and try to only take a small amount from each plant.
 You want to make sure you don’t kill any of the plants so that you have a good wild garlic stock to come back to!
 Also, it’s illegal in the U.K. to uproot plants without permission so only take leaves and flowers.

 3. Be mindful of woodland wildlife.
 As I mentioned above, wild garlic forms a mat of green on the woodland floor so it’s important to be aware that there may be wildlife sheltering underneath.
 Take care not to be too heavy footed and move slowly so that animals have time to move if they need to.

 Using wild garlic in the kitchen

 Wild garlic makes a great fresh-flavoured alternative to bulb garlic in sauces and soups, but it’s best added towards the end of cooking.
-I (like a lot of wild garlic fans) love to make this wild garlic pesto which is beautiful stirred into pasta or spread over toast and topped with fresh cherry tomatoes.
+I (like a lot of wild garlic fans) love to make a wild garlic pesto by combining the leaves with olive oil, lemon juice, pine nuts, Parmesan and salt & pepper either in a food processor or a mortar & pestle.
+It beautiful stirred into pasta or spread over toast and topped with fresh cherry tomatoes.